puddlejumper90/Finance_Calculator/README.md

 DISCLAIMER:

 Please remember to backup your data.
-This application or its creators will not be held responsible for data that is accidentially erased by either the user or the user's computer.
+This application or its creators will not be held responsible for data that is accidentally erased by either the user or the user's computer.